ALL Metrics

 Conclusions

 Our study showed that fraxin, quercetin, and their combination exert anti-cytokine storm activity on LPS-induced RAW246.7 cells by targeting multiple signaling pathways and suppressing TLR-mediated NF-κB.
-Upregulation of PPAR-γ mediated gene expression (Figure 3A and B) may serve as a foundation for future research into other combinations of fraxin and quercetin and pathways involved in their molecular mechanisms explaining the synergistic anti-cytokine storm activity.
+Upregulation of PPAR-γ mediated gene expression (Figure 4A and B) may serve as a foundation for future research into other combinations of fraxin and quercetin and pathways involved in their molecular mechanisms explaining the synergistic cytokine release inhibitory activity.
+As the current study demonstrates an effect against cytokine release with potential synergism, these outcomes need further exploration using in vivo models of LPS to validate the synergism through pharmacokinetic studies and explore other signaling pathways to explain and relate to the current outcomes.

 Comments on this article Comments (0)